Huanggang: History

 Xugongmai Bronze Fu.
 Spring and Autumn period.
 Excavated at Weijia Pavilion Village, Yuwangcheng, Huangzhou.

 In 845 BC Marquis Wen (文侯) Huang Meng (黃孟; also known as Huang Zhang / 黃璋) moved the capital of the State of Huang from Yicheng to Huangchuan (present-day Huangchuan, Henan).
 Huang Xi's descendants ruled State of Huang until 648 BC when it was destroyed by the State of Chu.
 The Marquis of Huang, Marquis Mu (穆侯) Huang Qisheng (黃企生), fled to the state of Qi.
 The people of Huang were forced to relocate to Chu.
 They settled in the region of present-day Hubei province, in a region known as the Jiangxia Prefecture (江夏郡) during the Han dynasty (206 BC – AD 220).
 There are many places in this region today that were named after Huang e.g. Huanggang, Huangpi, Huangmei, Huangshi, Huangan, Huangzhou etc. Many of the people of Huang were also relocated to regions south of the Yangtze River.

 During the reign of Emperor Cheng of Jin, Later Zhao forces inflicted great damage on many Jin cities and bases north of the Yangtze and captured Zhucheng (邾城, in modern Huanggang, Hubei).

 Huanggang has a history of at least 2,000 years.

+On July 6, 2026, a large and violent tornado swept through the city, killing at least 11 people and causing major damage.